 If you know other interesting addons, even if not related to privacy or security, feel free to share them!

-Here are other addons not directly related to security or privacy that I use: Greasemonkey to install and create user scripts to change the website content or behaviour, JSON Lite to format JSON in Firefox since JSONView addon is deprecated.
+Here are other addons that can be useful (not directly related to security / privacy or focused on a specific service like Facebook): Greasemonkey to install and create user scripts to change the website content or behaviour, JSON Lite to format JSON in Firefox since JSONView addon was not compatible anymore, Wappalizer to quickly see which technologies are used by websites, Facebook container, to isolate Facebook and avoid tracking.